kingluo/lua-resty-ffi-etcd/README.md

 The openresty etcd client library.

-It encapsulates etcd official go client [go-etcd](https://pkg.go.dev/go.etcd.io/etcd/client/v3) library.
+It encapsulates the etcd official [go client library](https://pkg.go.dev/go.etcd.io/etcd/client/v3).

 ## Background

-If you access etcd directly using HTTP/GRPC, you will face the following problems:
+If you access etcd directly using bare HTTP/GRPC, you will face the following problems:

-* Accessing etcd is not a pure protocol work, based on the underlying API, you need to consider a [smart load balancer](https://etcd.io/docs/v3.5/learning/design-client/) for multi-node etcd clusters
+* Accessing etcd is not a pure protocol work, you need to consider a [smart load balancer](https://etcd.io/docs/v3.5/learning/design-client/) for multi-node etcd clusters
   * Sync cluster membership changes, e.g. replace a stale node
   * Full-featured node health check based on etcd client design
   * Conditional retry
 * You need to compose low-level APIs to do some high-level stuff like authentication
 * Lack of support for additional features like [grpc-proxy](https://etcd.io/docs/v3.5/op-guide/grpc_proxy/#client-endpoint-synchronization-and-name-resolution)
+* Keep up-to-date with etcd official server changes and fix bugs yourself

-Since etcd has official go client, why not encapsulate it so that we could reuse it in openresty?
+Since etcd has an brilliant and active official go client, why not encapsulate it so that we could reuse it in openresty?

 [lua-resty-ffi](https://github.com/kingluo/lua-resty-ffi) provides an efficient and generic API to do hybrid programming in openresty with mainstream languages (Go, Python, Java, Rust, Nodejs).